Eben60/ShareAdd.jl/README.md

 ```
 using ShareAdd
-@usingany TOML, Plots, Chairmarks
+@usingany Unitful, TOML, Plots, Chairmarks
 ```

 As `Chairmarks` was not installed yet, you will be asked as to where to install it.
 You may e.g. add it to your existing `@utilities` shared environment, or let create a new environment `@Chairmarks` and put it there.

 Afrerwards `@utilities` (and `@Chairmarks`, if created) will be added to `LOAD_PATH`, making their packages available.

-Finally, the macro returns `using TOML, Plots, Chairmarks` - and that's it.
+Finally, the macro returns `using Unitful, TOML, Plots, Chairmarks` - and that's it.
 Enjoy!

 P.S.
 Exported functions all have docstrings.
 More documentation and tests promised 😉